yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

     reported on scales that range from 100 to 700.
 By default, the standard errors of the scores are shown in parentheses.

-2.  **Standard deviations.** The standard deviation is a measure of how widely or narrowly dispersed scores are for a particular dataset.
+2.  **Standard deviations.** The standard deviation is a dependent variable of how widely or narrowly dispersed scores are for a particular dataset.
     Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 For example, if the